taoo0316/GetGo-App-Reviews/README.md

 Beyond using data science to understand a problem, sometimes it is actually helpful to look at specific customer feedback to get a better sense of the issue.

-To do this, I looked at reviews during the 4-month period when response rate is low.
+To do this, I looked at reviews during the 4-month period when the response rate is low.
 Interestingly, some common problems do surface.

 A notable one is the functionality of the 'book' icon.
 Many customers provided feedback that they faced difficulties when pressing the icon.